 Dr Bryer is highly published and conducts extensive research in the areas of public participation and collaboration across segments of society, including government, nonprofit, private, faith-based, and voluntary sectors.
 He has won multiple awards for his research, teaching, and service.
-In 2015, he was granted a Fulbright Core Scholar award to conduct research in Lithuania from 2015-2017.
-He is the author or editor of three books: Higher Education beyond Job Creation: Universities, Citizenship, and Community, National Service and Volunteerism: Achieving Impact in Our Communities, and Social Media for Government: Theory and Practice.
-Research Interests include: Scholarship of teaching and learning; Ethics; Citizen engagement; Collaborative governance.
+In 2015, he was granted a Fulbright Core Scholar award to conduct research in Lithuania from 2015-2017, and he is currently a Fulbright Specialist, which will include work in Russia.
+He maintains an affiliation at Kaunas University of Technology in Lithuania as Project Chief Researcher, leading research on non-economic factors of emigration.
+He is the author or editor of four books: Higher Education beyond Job Creation: Universities, Citizenship, and Community (2014); National Service and Volunteerism: Achieving Impact in Our Communities (2015); Social Media for Government: Theory and Practice (2016); Poor Participation: Fighting the Wars on Poverty and Impoverished Citizenship (2018).

-John was ordained as an Anglican priest in 1979 and during his time serving in ministry John started several innovative projects and initiated and led the award winning ‘Crossing at St. Paul’s’ development, a £2.5 Million project to convert a large Grade 2 listed Victorian church building to a multi-use social enterprise.
+On leaving home in St Helens, John started his working career in production management and research at Wedgwood in Stoke later getting ordained as an Anglican priest in 1979.
+During his ministry in the West Midlands, John started several innovative projects and led the award winning ‘Crossing at St. Paul’s, Walsall’ development, a multi-million project to transform a large Grade 2 listed Victorian church building to a multi-use social enterprise.

-John was a visiting lecturer in Theology and Public Speaking in Walsall College and in a number of Anglican and Catholic Colleges majoring on Urban Mission and Ecumenism.
-He chaired the pioneering community-led Walsall SRB Regeneration Partnership Board, the Business in the Community Neighbourhood Partnership Board, School Governors and was a trustee of Walsall Art Gallery Development Trust.
-The latter involved the development of a new state of the art £25 Million Gallery housing Jacob Epstein’s art collection in the town.
-He was later appointed as Regional Development Manager for the Princes Trust in the West Midlands.
-He then moved on to be a senior manager in the NHS in Walsall joining the Teaching Primary Care Trust.
+John was a visiting lecturer in Theology at Walsall College and worked in Anglican and Catholic Colleges.
+He chaired a number of boards including Walsall’s SRB Regeneration Partnership Board, the Business in the Community Neighbourhood Partnership, School Governors and was a trustee of the New Art Gallery Development Trust.
+He was later the Regional Development Manager for the Princes Trust in the West Midlands moving on to become the Hospice Development Manager in Walsall for the NHS.

 Nick Ewbank is one of the UK’s leading authorities on creative urban regeneration.
 He was the founding Director of the culture, education and regeneration charity The Creative Foundation and, with the philanthropist Roger De Haan CBE, steered the ground-breaking project to revitalise Folkestone from its inception in 2001 until 2010.
 Prior to his work in Folkestone, Ewbank was the Director of Devon’s leading arts centre, Exeter Phoenix Arts and Media Centre, for seven years.
 From 1988 to 1994, he was Director of the Old Bull Arts Centre in Barnet, North London, establishing its reputation at the time as one of London’s most innovative arts centres.